pratik28/Machine-Learning-GridDB-R/Machine-Learning-GridDB-R.md

 To check if the container was indeed created, you can use the "showcontainer" command, it will list all the containers in your database.
 Now lets define a function to insert data into the GridDB database.
-We use fromJSON() function of R, which reads a Json file, which can then be easily be fed to a POST Web API request.
+We use fromJSON() function of R, which reads a Json file, which can easily be fed to a POST Web API request.

     # Populate the container with rows from JSON or CSV
     hcc_data_JSON <- fromJSON(hcc_data.json)